The Nym SOCKS5 Client was built in the building nym section. If you haven’t yet built Nym and want to run the code on this page, go there first.

 --provider field needs to be filled with the Nym address of a

 nym-network-requester that can make network requests on your behalf.
-The one above is the initial Nym one, but you can run your own if you want.
+You can also run your own if you want.

 Then run the socks5 client locally: